pnp/blog/content/post/should-we-use-sharepoint-rest-or-microsoft-graph-api-in-power.md

 #### Send an HTTP request to SharePoint - create a list

-Now we need to add the \'send an HTTP request to SharePoint\' action:
+Now we need to add the 'send an HTTP request to SharePoint' action:

 -   Select the site of your choice from the dropdown menu
 -   Select method **Post**